All Episodes

 It's Rush Limbaugh, the EIB network, and we are in the middle of a female summit, including breakout groups.

-Forty-six uh approval, 43 disapproval, but a gender gap of minus 31 in women.
+46 approval, 43 disapproval, but a gender gap of minus 31 in women.

-Uh so I can learn what the feedback is and perhaps uh understand better what I have to do to reduce the gender gap in that vein.
+The purpose here of the female summit is to elicit feedback from women who have problems with me so I can learn what the feedback is and perhaps understand better what I have to do to reduce the gender gap.

-This is a Casha, did you say?
+This is Casey, did you say?

-Kacia from Cascade, California.
+Casey from Cascade, California.

 Yes, you're specifically mentioned.

-They want you want me to read it?
+Do you want me to read it?

-Well, give me a passage or two.
+Well, I have a passage or two.

 You represent conservatism.

-They attack neoliberal economics, which as you know is Reaganomics.
+They attack neoliberal economics, which, as you know, is Reaganomics.

 They blame it for the inequality in the system.

-You're all you're taught is you're instructed to go against conservatism.
+All you're taught is you're instructed to go against conservatism.

-Okay, so basically what we have here, you have a textbook in the gender studies class that basically is written in a way as to get the students to despise hate, distrust, dislike conservatism, and mentions that I am Mr. Conservative.
+Okay, so basically what we have here, you have a textbook in the gender studies class that basically is written in a way as to get the students to despise, hate, distrust, dislike conservatism and mentions that I am Mr. Conservative.

 Exactly.